BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ## What you will need

 1. Some background in Linux system administration and working on the command line.
 1. A Linux server with a fixed, public IPv4 address, e.g. from [DigitalOcean](https://www.digitalocean.com/), [Linode](https://www.linode.com/), or other VPS provider.
-BitBurrow can share the server with other services so long as TCP port 8443 is available.
+BitBurrow can share the server with other services so long as TCP ports 53 and 8443, and UDP port 53 are available.
 1. A domain or subdomain name with the ability to host your own DNS (i.e. add an NS record for the subdomain).
 1. Time to manage a public server long-term.